FAQ's: Swapping K20 K24 into 2000-2005 Toyota MR2 Spyder

 Answer: You have many choices on which engine and transmission you can use with this swap.
 The easiest, in terms of installation, is the K20A2 (Acure RSX Type-S) engine and transmission.
 Other engines such as the K20Z3 (06+ Civic Si) can be used but be warned that you will need to purchase additional parts and swap various sensors out to make this work.
 A comprehensive guide as to the engine codes and their compression and what model that they come in can be found here.
 There are also options to switch the cylinder head's and bottom ends.
 Commonly referred to as the "frankenstein swap" This will require more work and various cylinder head/various bottom ends can be used based on your goals (Turbo vs NA).
 A good write up on performing this type of engine build can be seen here.

 Question: Can I use the stock ECU?

 Answer: No, you cannot use a stock Honda ECU.
-Due to the toyota system speaking one language and the Honda system speaking in another language the two cannot properly communicate.
+Due to the Toyota system speaking one language and the Honda system speaking in another language the two cannot properly communicate.
 You can wire in both a stock Toyota ECU and a stock Honda ECU to make it work.
 But you will have to make your own wiring.
 It is recommended that you use a Hondata ECU or another aftermarket computer.
-The Hondata is a modified Honda OEM ECU that will give you the standalone tuning ability and allows you to turn functions of the ECU on/off like error codes which will elp make the swap very easy.
+The Hondata is a modified Honda OEM ECU that will give you the standalone tuning ability and allows you to turn functions of the ECU on/off like error codes which will help make the swap very easy.
 Best of all we are the sole producers of the only wire harness which makes everything plug and play.

 Question: Will my car pass emissions?